-When paint pens just aren’t enough, engraving is my favorite way to personalize a gift, and it is guaranteed to wow the pants off your friends and family this holiday season!
+When paint pens just aren’t enough, calligraphy engraving is my favorite way to personalize a gift, and it is guaranteed to create an unforgettable memory and wow the pants off your friends!

 When I first started engraving in January 2020, I took a class so that I could learn the ins and outs of the skill without the huge learning curve.
 I highly recommend that you do the same!

-If you would like to learn engraving with me, please send me an email and we can set up a date!
+If you are local to Los Angeles or Orange County and would like to learn calligraphy engraving, please send me an email and we can set up a date!

 Here’s what you need: